 Is Alexandria’s Genesis Real?

 This is a tough question to answer.
 There ARE reports that pale skinned people with lilac or purple eyes have existed, but there is no real scientific research, or sure-fire evidence, to back the theories and tales that circulate.
-It is possible that people could have amazing immune systems due to a genetic trait that would cause them to become immune to various diseases, and also to cause a change in eye colour to purple, but there is nothing to link these things together, or to suggest that they ever have been linked together medically.
+It is possible that people could have amazing immune systems due to a genetic trait that would cause them to become immune to various diseases, and also to cause a change in eye color to purple, but there is nothing to link these things together, or to suggest that they ever have been linked together medically.

 Although it is suggested that Elizabeth Taylor could actually have this condition, with many reporting her eyes are a very purple / lilac shade when you look into them up close and personal, it is unlikely that this condition ever existed.
 If it did, the symptoms and by-products of the condition have been massively exaggerated.
 The reports that one patient lived to be over 150 years old, for example, can be disproved immediately, as the oldest living person was 122.